-- Break of Gait. - Freeze up in spins or rollbacks.
-A freeze up is any time the lateral movement of horse's shoulders is completely stopped and has to be restarted to complete the maneuver. - 3.
-In trot in patterns, failure to stop or walk before executing a canter departure. - 4.
-In run in patterns, failure to be at a canter before first marker. - 5.
-Failure to completely pass a specified marker before initiating a stop. - 6.
-Using two hands on a curb bit or using more than on finger between split reins or any finger between romal reins will result in a two-point run content deduction each time there is a violation.
-The free hand may be used to straighten excess rein at any place a horse is allowed to be completely stopped during a pattern. - 7.
-Over or under spinning of more than one-fourth turn. - 8.
-Jogging more than two strides to start circles or exit rollbacks.
+- Break of gait. - Freeze up in spins or rollbacks.
+A freeze up is any time the lateral movement of horse's shoulders is completely stopped and has to be restarted to complete the maneuver. - In trot in patters, failure to stop or walk before executing a lope departure. - In run in patterns, fairlure to be at a lope before first marker. - Failure to completely pass a specified marker before initiating a stop. - Using two hands on a curb bit, using more than one finger between split reins or any finger between romal reins, will result in a two-point run content deduction each time there is a violation.
+The free hand may be used to straighten excess rein at any place a horse is allowed to be completely stopped during a pattern. - Over or under spinning of more than 1/4 turn. - Jogging more than two strides to start circles or exit rollbacks. - 1 POINT DEDUCTIONS: (to be subtracted from the maneuver scores) - Each time a horse is out of lead.
+Penalties are cumulative for each occurence and each 1/4 circle. - 1/2 POINT DEDUCTIONS: (to be subtracted from the maneuver scores) - Jogging less than two strides to start circles or exit rollbacks. - Failure to maintian a minimum of 20 feet from wall or fence for stops or rollbacks, on standard patterns with the exception of Novice and Youth pattern #1. - For one stride delayed lead change.